2/19/2025

 Suman Sinha

-Yes, thanks Kailash.
-Turning to page 9, I am happy to report that we have been able to increase our operating megawatts by about 26% year on year and our total operating portfolio now stands at 10.8 gigawatts.
+Yes, thanks, Kailash.
+Turning to page 9, I'm happy to report that we have been able to increase our operating megawatts by about 26% year-on-year, and our total operating portfolio now stands at 10.8 gigawatts.
 During the last 12 months, we have been able to commission over 2.6 gigawatts and have commissioned about 1.3 gigawatts so far in this fiscal year.
 In addition, our total contracted portfolio has also grown by about 27% to 17.4 gigawatts.
 During the year, we signed PPS for approximately 3.8 gigawatts of RE capacity and our committed capacity is now 17.4 gigawatts along with 800 megawatt hours of this.
 While the auction market provides ample opportunity to grow, we continue to be disciplined in our approach to bidding.
-We are selective and conservative in our bidding and so far this year have managed to secure 3.9 gigawatts of RE in the current fiscal year along with another 600 megawatt hours of best.
+We are selective and conservative in our bidding and so far this year have managed to secure 3.9 gigawatts of RE in the current fiscal year along with another 600 megawatt hours of BES.
 We do see that batteries will play a significant role in providing grid balancing in the future and provide flexibility to grow with more certainty on returns.
 We have won our first solar plus best bid in the current fiscal and will continue to focus on these bids as well.
-Our capital recycling program also continues as earlier as we signed an agreement to sell a 300 megawatt Secchis solar acid with the transaction expected to close by March 2025 with valuations in line with our past capital recycling transactions.
-Turning to page 10, execution remains our core strength and time and again we have demonstrated our ability to build large scale projects efficiently and within budgeted costs.
-On the solar construction front, we have already commissioned 1120 megawatts this year with an additional 175 megawatts in the final stages of regulatory approvals.
+Our capital recycling program also continues as earlier as we signed an agreement to sell a 300 megawatt Secchi solar asset with the transaction expected to close by March 2025 with valuations in line with our past capital recycling transactions.
+Turning to page 10.
+Execution remains our core strength and time and again we have demonstrated our ability to build large-scale projects efficiently and within budgeted costs.
+On the solar construction front, we have already commissioned 1,120 megawatts this year with an additional 175 megawatts in the final stages of regulatory approvals.
 Moreover, 400 megawatts of solar projects are fully erected and will move towards COD approvals.
 The peak power project has also been commissioned under the PPA and we have also commissioned almost 800 megawatts of our RTC project.
 In the wind segment, we have commissioned 140 megawatts year to date with another 500 megawatts of turbines already installed and ready for grid connection.
-While most of the work has been completed at our end, large-scale connectivity and administrative hassles could have a minor impact on the commissioning timelines.
+While most of the work has been completed at our end, last mile connectivity and administrative hassles could have a minor impact on the commissioning timelines.
 Our manufacturing business is turning out to be a significant competitive advantage for us.
 On one hand, we get access to uninterrupted supply of high efficiency modules.
 On the other hand, external sales enable in generating cash for the company and help de-risk the business.
 The business generated an EBITDA of approximately INR 560 million in Q3 of fiscal 2025.
 Our manufacturing facilities have produced an aggregate of 3.6 gigawatts of modules to date and is approaching an average daily production rate of nearly 10 megawatts every day.
 As we ramp up production, our sales team has played a crucial role in securing contracts for surplus capacity.
-To date, we have secured an external order book of 2 gigawatts, which includes 1.1 gigawatts of cells plus modules, a volume we aim to deliver over the next fiscal year.
-Lastly, our cell facility started commercial production in the current quarter and has already produced over 300 megawatts of cells.
-We have achieved an industry-leading efficiency of .2% for our cells, underlining our commitment to quality and high standards.
+To date, we have secured an external order book of 2 gigawatts, which includes 1.1 gigawatts of sales plus modules, a volume we aim to deliver over the next fiscal year.
+Lastly, our cell facility started commercial production in the current year, in the current quarter, and has already doubled, has already produced over 300 megawatts of cells.
+We have achieved an industry-leading efficiency of 23.2% for our cells, underlining our commitment to quality and high standards.
 I will now hand it back to Kailash to go through the finance section.

 speaker